PiwikPRO/PPMS-PublicDocs/js_api/javascript.rst

 ##########

 **account-address** (string, required)
+:raw-html:`<br />`
 Account address in Piwik PRO.
 Example: \https://example.piwik.pro/

 **site-id** (string, required)
+:raw-html:`<br />`
 Your site or app ID in Piwik PRO where you want to send data.
 Where to find it?

 Return value
 ############

 An object with account details in Piwik PRO.

 Format:

 Type:

 Examples
 ########